douglasdl/GIT-Commands/README.md

 </code>
 <br>

+## Removing Untracked Files and Directories from workspace
+Dry run to see which files you’ll delete
+`git clean -n -d`

+Delete all untracked files and direcories
+`git clean -f -d`

 ## Copy files from STAGE(INDEX) to HISTORY
 Send the changes or new files and directories to Github, giving a description about these changes
 <br>